CNEHJ’s Toxic Exposures Team is working to educate and engage nurses about toxic exposures and human health.

 - Reproductive toxicants that may cause infertility or birth defects

-NEW!
 In 2021, Clearya partnered with the California Department of Toxic Substances Control to better identify toxic chemicals in personal care products and other products used by millions of Californians every day.

 How Toxic Chemicals Get Into Our Bodies